lmgarvey/scrivener-custom-themes/README.md

 The hard way (what we're doing (don't worry, it's not that hard (because I'm doing the hard part for both of us))):
 - To start, you'll need a .scrtheme file, since we mess with colors by modifying .qss and .pal files.
 These can be found a couple of ways: either download the .scrtheme file I have in this repo, or do `Window -> Themes -> Save Theme to File`.
 The latter of these will require you having selected a different theme than the default, but the former is pretty simple, anyway.
-- To be able to modify those files, you'll want to change the file extension - eg, for my purposes, I would rename `solalight.scrtheme` to `solalight.zip`.
+- To be able to modify those files, you'll want to change the file extension - eg, for my purposes, I would rename `solalight.scrtheme` to `solalight.zip` (though I've included both in this repo for you).
 This usually gives me a warning about changing the extension, but that's fine.
 - Extract the files to wherever you'd like.
 There should be four in there:
   - solalight.pal   <-- This is your palette file.
 Naming colors in here allows you to call on them in the .qss file, eg `background-color: palette(some-color)`.
   - solalight.prefs   <-- This is for your personal preferences.
 For example, it includes the line `AutoCorrection\capitalizeI=false`, meaning that typing the letter 'i' by itself will not automatically capitalize it.
 We won't be touching this.